karimsherifyehia/label-creator/README.md

 Set these environment variables in your Netlify site settings:

 #### Google API Authentication
-To use the Google Slides template feature, you need to set up a service account:
+To use the Google Slides template feature, you **must** set up a service account:

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one
 3. Enable the Google Slides API and Google Drive API
-4. Create a Service Account with the following permissions:
+4. Create a Service Account:
-   - Google Slides API: Slides Editor
-   - Google Drive API: Drive File Reader
+   - Go to "IAM & Admin" > "Service Accounts"
+   - Click "Create Service Account"
+   - Give it a name like "Label Creator Service Account"
+   - Grant it "Editor" role
+   - Click "Done"
-5. Create and download a JSON key for the service account
+5. Create a key for your service account:
+   - Find your service account in the list and click the three dots menu
+   - Select "Manage keys"
+   - Click "Add Key" > "Create new key"
+   - Choose JSON as the key type
+   - Download the JSON key file
 6. In Netlify, set these environment variables:
-   - `GOOGLE_CLIENT_EMAIL`: The email from the service account JSON
+   - `GOOGLE_CLIENT_EMAIL`: The email from the service account JSON (looks like `service-account-name@project-id.iam.gserviceaccount.com`)
-   - `GOOGLE_PRIVATE_KEY`: The private key from the service account JSON (include the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` parts)
+   - `GOOGLE_PRIVATE_KEY`: Copy the entire private key string from the JSON file, including the `-----BEGIN PRIVATE KEY-----` and `-----END PRIVATE KEY-----` parts

+7. **Important**: Share your Google Slides template with the service account email:
+   - Open your Google Slides template
+   - Click the "Share" button
+   - Add the service account email address
+   - Give it "Editor" permission
+   - Click "Share"

+**Note**: Unlike regular Google accounts, a service account can only access files explicitly shared with it.

 #### PrintNode Configuration
 To use PrintNode integration: